 The back mount can be obtained from various positions, including the turtle, Dela Riva guard, etc.

-Furthermore, it provides a plethora of vicious submissions and transitions, such as chokes (triangle, RNC, bow-and-arrow, etc.), arm-locks, and other attacks.
+Furthermore, it provides a plethora of vicious submissions and transitions, such as chokes (triangle choke, RNC, bow-and-arrow, etc.), arm-locks, and other attacks.

 Recommended: Click here to learn about the BJJ back control position

 Full Mount Position

 The full mount position is one of the most basic positions in Brazilian jiu-jitsu.

 Besides, most competitors think the mount is the second dominant position behind the back control.

-Otherwise, It offers an extended list of submissions and transitions, including chokes, armbar, triangle, Americana lock, and kimura lock, to name a few.
+Otherwise, it offers an extended list of submissions and transitions, including chokes, armbars, triangles, Americana locks, and kimura locks, to name a few.

 Aside from that, the mount position competitors can try various mounting options such as high mount, S-mount, or low mount.